mebyz/pistahx/README.md

 - **OPEN SOURCE, MULTIOS, FAST BOOTSTRAPPING STACK: ORMS can be set up, modified and deployed  everywhere nodejs code can run.
 Unix/Linux, Windows, OSx, ...**

+- **MULTIDB: ORMS uses Sequlize, which alllows you to connect to mssql, mysql, pgsql, sqlite,... databases**

 - **PROMISES-FULL : Use the mighty power of Promises using a simple Haxe (Promhx) workflow :**

 - **DB PROMISES: SEQUELIZE too handles parallel db querying strategies :**